Research

 Negative Energies

 Is it possible to create a stable wormhole, or to travel faster than light or backward in time?
 General relativity could produce spacetimes with such exotic possibilities, if given the right distribution of matter and energy to act as a source.
 But all such exotic phenomena depend on sources with negative energy density.
 Negative energies can arise in quantum mechanics, for example in the Casimir effect, but their properties are strongly constrained.
-Recent research has included quantum inequalities, which restrict the duration and magnitude of negative energy densities, and studying the validity of certain "energy conditions" which, if always obeyed, would imply that necessary sources for such exotic phenomena can never arise.
+We study quantum inequalities, which restrict the duration and magnitude of negative energy densities, and the validity of certain "energy conditions" which, if always obeyed, would imply that necessary sources for such exotic phenomena can never arise.

 Philosophy of Cosmology